ayushbpl10/Angular-2-file-Upload/README.md

 # Angular-2-file/image-Upload
 It's an Angular 2 and node js image upload project using Multer middleware

-# Requirements
+# Prerequisites

-npm and node.js
+You must have node.js and npm installed on your machine.

 # Install